 True, God created the sun on the 4th day.
 But, He did not need to wait until then to have light.
 The very presence of God emits light which is His glory.
 The Bible says in Revelation when God is in the city, there’s no night there, because He is the light.
 “And the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it” (Revelation 21:23).
 The glorious light of the presence of God will give more than sufficient light to illuminate the city (Isaiah 60:19, 20).

 In the Bible, light is closely associated with Deity.
-When the Lord set His hand to creation, light was the first element to be brought into existence (Gen. 1:3).
-Divine manifestations are usually accompanied by full glory (Ex.
-19:16–18; Deut.
-33:2; Isa.
-33:14; Hab.
-3:3–5; Heb.
-12:29; etc.).
-God is described as “everlasting light” (Isa.
-60:19, 20) and as dwelling “in the light which no man can approach unto” (1 Tim.
-6:16).
-These physical manifestations are symbolic of the moral purity and perfect holiness that distinguish God’s character (John 1:14; Rom.
-3:23; 1 Cor.
-11:7).
+When the Lord set His hand to creation, light was the first element to be brought into existence (Genesis 1:3).
+Divine revelations are usually accompanied by full glory (Exodus 19:16–18; Deuteronomy 33:2; Isaiah 33:14; Habakkuk 3:3–5; Hebrews 12:29; etc.).
+God is described as “everlasting light” (Isaiah 60:19, 20) and as dwelling “in the light which no man can approach unto” (1 Timothy 6:16).
+These physical creationist are symbolic of the moral purity and holiness that are distinct of God’s character (John 1:14; Romans 3:23; 1 Corinthians 11:7).

-Without light there could be no life; and as the Creator began the work of bringing order from chaos and of introducing various forms of plant and animal life upon the earth, it was essential that there be light.
-Light is a visible form of energy, which by its action on plants transforms inorganic elements and compounds into food for both man and beast and controls many other natural processes necessary to life.
+One of the most notable qualities of light is its power to kick away darkness.
+On the highest level, the spiritual, God manifests this quality in a full degree—the darkness of sin cannot exist in His presence (Habakkuk 1:13).
+Without light there could be no life; and as the Creator began the work of bringing order from chaos and of creating different forms of plant and animal life upon the earth, it was essential that there be light.
+Light is a visible form of energy, which by its work on plants changes the inorganic elements into food for both man and beast and governs many other natural processes needed for life.

 In His service,